es-j3/Python-Goals/README.md

-# Python-Goals
+# Goals for Python

-This guy is the GOAT: https://www.youtube.com/watch?v=ix9cRaBkVe0&t=937s Just a repo where I keep track of learning Python
+This is just a repo where I keep track of learning Python.

-Day 1: Variables - All done
+The video from which I am learning is: https://www.youtube.com/watch?v=ix9cRaBkVe0&t=937s

+Let's see if we can truck through this in 2 weeks 💪